Rijkswaterstaat/wm-ws-dl/README.md

 Please note that all data is originaly collected from and stored in different systems and therefor can have different code based end-points.
 Esspacialy historical and actual en predictive measurements.
 <br>
 Please be aware of the discaimer (in Dutch) using the data and Web API https://www.rijkswaterstaat.nl/footer/index.aspx.
+Information with respect to your privacy ( in English) can be found on this link thttps://www.rijkswaterstaat.nl/english/disclaimer/privacy-statement/index.aspx
 <br>
 <br>
 As you know..<br>